-When you are diagnosed with cancer, you need to develop a practical plan to live and fight the disease.
-Paying close attention to what you eat is a very important part of that plan.
+When you are diagnosed with cancer, you need to develop a practical plan to deal with the disease, including paying close attention to what you eat.

-Here are a few things to remember as you adjust to life after cancer diagnosis.
+Here are a few things to remember, as you adjust to life after a cancer diagnosis.

-Many nutritionists suggest that you stick with healthy food before you begin your treatment.
+Many nutritionists suggest that you stick with healthful foods, before you begin your treatment.
 Concentrating on vegetables, fruits, nuts, applesauce, yogurt, brown rice, quinoa and easy-to-prepare essentials is the way to go.

-It’s a good idea to make some batches of your favorite meals and freeze them because you may not have the energy to prepare your meals during the first days or weeks of therapy.
-Don’t be afraid of asking your friends and family to drop off healthy meals for you during those days either.
-Garlic, broccoli, tomatoes, strawberries, carrots, spinach and whole grains have all been proven to have cancer-fighting properties.
+It’s a good idea to make some batches of your favorite meals and freeze them, because you may not have the energy to prepare your meals during the first days or weeks of therapy.
+Don’t be afraid of asking your friends and family to drop off healthful meals for you during those days, either.

-“Many patients ask for an ‘anti-cancer diet’, and unfortunately, as of yet, we don’t know what that is,” said Irene Kang, MD, breast oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.
-“We can use common sense/intuition to say eat whole and healthful foods.”
+“Many patients ask for an ‘anticancer diet,’ and, unfortunately as of yet, we don’t know what that is,” says Irene Morae Kang, MD, medical oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC and assistant professor of clinical medicine at the Keck School of Medicine of USC.
+“We can use common sense and intuition to say eat whole and healthful foods.”